 Q. Does Christopher Zoukis have any new projects on the horizon?

-A. Christopher has a number of upcoming fiction and nonfiction projects coming up, including various books and national writing commitments.
+A. Christopher has a number of upcoming nonfiction projects, including various books and national writing commitments.
 To learn more visit our Resumé and Published Works page

 Q. Is Christopher Zoukis represented by a literary agent?

 A. Christopher Zoukis’s nonfiction work is represented by Greg Aunapu at the Salkind Literary Agency.

 Q. What type of media attention has Christopher Zoukis attracted?

 A. Throughout the last several years, Christopher has garnered a great deal of media coverage for his various pursuits.
 While this coverage has primarily transpired within the continental United States, outlets in Canada, the United Kingdom, and Australia have also reviewed his books and discussed his projects.
 Christopher’s media exposure includes regular national writing commitment in the Huffington Post, Prison Legal News, Salon.com, Blog Critics, New York Journal of Books, Criminal Legal News, New York Daily News, and AND Magazine.
 To find out more visit our Resumé and Published Works section or Email his Publicist.

 Q. Is Christopher Zoukis available to the news media for comment, quote, or interview?

 A. Christopher can provide a quote or a comment about anything related to prison, prison law, prison education, prisoners’ rights, and criminal justice.
 His breadth of experience in these arenas is broad due to not only his own extensive experiences, but also due to the legal consulting he has engaged in over the last several years.